PheY29/Survivor_games/README.md

 # **An endless survivors game**

 ### A defined time between each round, at each round you can:
-- choose a bonus and continue
+- choose a random bonus (different rarity too : common, rare, epic) and continue
 - save and exit (the current round will not be taken into consideration)

 ![image](https://github.com/PheY29/Survivor_games/assets/131706411/a1134779-5d71-47f4-aed1-fc4903f0c2e1)